 The first thing to decide when buying a cage is how big you want it to be.
 Many cages that are sold as rat “starter” kits in petshops are not big enough for rats to live in happily (be especially cautious of cages sold for “rats and mice” – the two types of animals have different requirements).
 Once you have a cage size in mind, pop the measurements through a cage calculator.
 This will tell you how many rats can safely live in it (my current cage is apparently big enough for 58 rats!).

-Next, make sure the bar spacing is suitable for the rats you plan on keeping – many of the larger cages are designed for ferrets or guinea pigs and have 2 cm + bar spacings that younger rats and does can squeeze through.
+Next, make sure the bar spacing is suitable for the rats you plan on keeping – many of the larger cages are designed for ferrets or guinea pigs and have 2 cm+ (0.8 in) bar spacings that younger rats can squeeze through.
 However, avoid plastic and glass tanks which don’t give rats enough fresh air, and wooden hutches which absorb pee, and are easily chewed.

 Cage doors and bases